FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 Surely you should buy this tomato plant, right?
 Surely this will be the one that actually grows and gives you orb after orb of juicy delight, right?

-If you, like me, have succumbed to this temptation and killed your fair share of tomato plants, know that you're in good company.
+If you have succumbed to this temptation and killed your fair share of tomato plants, know that you're in good company.

 Tomatoes are the crown jewel of the kitchen garden, thanks to their beauty, delicious flavor, and ubiquity in so many favorite recipes.
 They're also not for beginner growers.